“The thing that bothers me most about freelancing: the way the managing of the business is a time-suck from actual design and production.”

 Hiring a part-time maid service or VA should be worth significantly less than an hour of your time.
-If it isn’t, you need to buy my book right now (and use the coupon “TIMESUCK” and get $20 off — expires tomorrow.)
+If it isn’t, you need to buy my course right now!
 But anyway, it’s important to think about the opportunity cost you’re missing out on when you’re calling your bank to reorder checks, cleaning your living room, or finding and booking a Valentine’s Day restaurant.

 Meetings, Meetings, Meetings

 I’ve often told clients, “If I’m on the phone with you, I’m not writing code.”
 The time directly before and after meetings is dead time.
 You’re out of “flow”, and probably just looking at cute pictures of cats.
 I’m a big fan of asynchronous communication — I prefer being able to digest and respond to a message on my own time.
 (For this reason, I hate, hate, hate getting phone calls.)

 Satisfying — but not being disrupted by — your clients: Invest in a good project management tool, like Client Portal, and use it to gather feedback and post questions to your clients.
 If you must meet synchronously, timebox and schedule each meeting (“Let’s meet for no more than 15 minutes this Monday at 10:30.
 I’ll call you.”)
 Random, impromptu meetings are just not cool.